 Furthermore, even if your potential customers understand English, studies have shown that they prefer visiting websites that are written in their own language.

 For example, let’s say you want to increase your sales in Europe.
 While many of your customers may understand English, this won’t be enough to convince them to visit your website.
-Instead, you should consider translating your site content into several European languages, including French and German.
+Instead, you should consider translating your website content into several European languages, including French and German.

 To ensure maximum brand recognition and sales, you may decide to translate your content into perhaps a dozen languages.
 With these translations you will: